SKIN CARE FOR OIL, SENSITIVE, DIGHT, TURRY SKIN: OSPT

 Main ingredients: Octinoxate, Octisalate, Octylcrylene, Avobenzone, Oxybenzone, Sulisobenzone, Homosalate…

-• Absorbs quickly into the skin, does not make the skin greasy and shiny
+- Absorbs quickly into the skin, does not leave the skin greasy and shiny

-• May cause eye irritation if perspiration, some chemicals are potentially irritating to sensitive skin
+- May cause eye irritation if perspiration, some chemicals can be irritating to sensitive skin

 Skin type to use:

-• Dry skin (if the chemical industrial zone contains moisturizing ingredients and does not contain drying alcohol)
+- Dry skin (if that type of chemical industrial park contains moisturizing ingredients and does not contain drying alcohol)

 Chemical hybrid physical sunscreen